Software-Research-Lab/Paragrid-Generator/README.md

 2. Set numeric up-down number value under **Preset range min/max** label for the second **"rf"** pair left-minimun and right-maximum values to set **Flower** radius size number possibility range for generation series.

-### Swamp-lily-save

-1. Uncheck **Structure on/off** radio button to turn of structural view mode.

-2. Save actual generation, or select the image format and number of output files, then click the **Generate** drop button and open the project file directory

 ## Dragonfly-model

  - [Dragonfly-setup](#Dragonfly-setup)